zetongqi/zetongqi.github.io/_pages/cv.md

   * Developed the IGLUE benchmark to create a reliable metric for language models’ performance in insurance literature.
 Trained language models for retrieval-based chatbots to bring better customer service.
 Developed multitask training methods to create language models with significantly better performance.
 Created a language model with 0.6 percent boost on IGLUE score by pretraining Google’s BERT model with claims notes data.
 Created quality datasets from raw text data with Amazon Athena for fine-tuning language models.
   * Supervisor: Glenn Fung

+* Data Analyst
+  * Zeno Group
+  * Implemented data visualizations using Python and D3 to create intuitive, easy to understand, and interactive topline reports.
+Unbiasing data to create more general and representative datasets.
+Cleaning raw data with Python to create quality datasets

 Skills
 ======
 * Machine Learning